withshankar/angular2-there-and-back-again/README.md

 ## Notes

 - Add redirectTo and/or otherwise routes
-- Replace mocks with http when ready
 - Update file names with dots when SystemJS 0.19 lands
+- Fix http as it evolves

 ## From Scratch